lokanadam/enron_poi_identifier/README.md

 ### Problems encountered and solutions:

-**Small Dataset** - The initial email and financial data was small with just 140 data points
+**Small Dataset** - The initial email and financial data was small with just 140 data points.

 ***Solution*** - Multi fold cross-validation was used to handle the problem of small dataset.